SAP-samples/teched2025-AD165/exercises/ex2/README.md

 		    }
 	    }
 ````

+> [!TIP]
-   You can see the change immediately on the card preview. click on `Show More` to see all ideas exist
+> You can see the change immediately on the card preview. click on `Show More` to see all ideas exist

 8. Add Actions to the items, so each raw item will be clickable
    <br> - After the `description` property add `,` and then add `"actions": [ { "type": "Navigation", "enabled": "{= ${IdeaLinks}}", "parameters": { "url": "{IdeaLinks}" } } ]`